 Developing relationships takes time . . . more time than we often have, especially when courts impose a time limit on voir dire.
 So, with your case strategy in mind identify key areas of potential bias.
 Base your relationship building around those key areas.
 Open-ended questions give jurors the best opportunity to share and reveal their feelings.
 Avoid leading questions unless the objective is to commit the juror to a position benefiting your client.
 Be patient.
 Let jurors talk.
 Don’t be afraid of the answers.
 Allow the synergy of the group to work for you as people share.
 Again, establish an atmosphere of respect, acceptance, and affirmation.
 The last thing a person wants is judgment from a lawyer, judge, or fellow jury member.

-In summary, to protect our client’s right to a fair trial prospective jurors must tell us about their true feelings.
+In summary, to protect our client’s right to a fair trial prospective jurors must tell us about their true feelings during jury selection.
 We increase this likelihood when they trust us.
 But there can be no trust without relationship.
 Consequently, build relationships with jurors individually to engender openness and introspection.
 Allow them see their answers affect you.
 That being so, the mechanism of voir dire can do its job.
 As we identify juror bias we can intelligently exercise our peremptory strikes and challenges for cause.
 In that way we protect each client’s constitutional right to a fair and impartial jury trial.

 1. U.S. Const. art.
 III, sec.
 2, cl.
 3; U.S. Const. amend.
 VI.

 2. Patterson, Arthur H. & Neufer, Nancy L. (1997) “Removing Juror Bias by Applying Psychology to Challenges for Cause,” Cornell Journal of Law and Public Policy; Vol. 7; Iss.
 1, Article 6.

 (“Off the Back” featured in the “Voice For The Defense” June 2015)